-Hair Today Gone Tomorrow
+Hair Today, Gone Tomorrow

 In women, hormonal imbalances due to life cycle changes are what affect hair loss.
 Women produce a bit of testosterone, but a few are more sensitive to its effects.
-This grouped with hormonal changes as a result of birth control pills, menopause, and or childbirth, can disrupt the restoration of a healthy mane.
+This grouped with hormonal changes as a result of birth control pills, menopause, and/or childbirth, can disrupt the restoration of a healthy mane.
 Thyroid abnormalities can also be a contributing factor of the hair loss, along with emotional and physical stress.

-Also, in the presence of stress zinc is a primary mineral that is depleted.
+In the presence of stress, zinc is a primary mineral that is depleted.
 Zinc is essential to the protein structure of hair strands.
 Zinc along with biotin are important growth factors, especially with respect to hair.
 Biotin is a component of the B Complex.
 It has a direct link to the prevention of hair loss along with the discoloration that occurs with age.
 Adding to an already great formula, supplementing with Biotin 2000mcg twice daily will only enhance the effectiveness of the program and allow you to achieve a healthy body of hair.
 Para-Amino Benzoic Acid (PABA), Inositol and Biotin are all components of the Vitamin B Complex.
 Grouped with folic acid and zinc, these vitamins and minerals are directly linked to the preservation and restoration of healthy locks.
 B-Complex 100 contains valuable amounts of each factor contributing to the effectiveness of a hair care regimen.

 Another major factor is the physical presence of excess oil, sebum.
 Sebum is normally used by the body to coat and protect hair but if sebum is not removed overtime it accumulates and clogs pores making the emergence of new hair strands near to impossible.

 One thing to also consider is the lack of supply of nutrients and oxygenated blood to the scalp.
 As in any other part of the body, this will lead to malnourishment of the cells and growth retardation.
-Toxins built up from the external environment, not so healthy food choices and a select few drugs and chemical therapies may contribute to the deprivation of nutrients getting to the actual scalp.
+Toxins built up from the external environment, not so healthy food choices and a few select drugs and chemical therapies may contribute to the deprivation of nutrients getting to the actual scalp.
 Though genetics are linked to hair loss, a well balanced diet and a bit of internal and external stimulation will help to obtain and maintain a healthy head of hair.

-InVite Hair and Scalp Stimulant is fortified with Green tea, Apple Cider Vinegar, L-Arginine, Lemon Peel, essential oils, and Lavender amongst other natural plant extracts.
+InVite® Hair and Scalp Stimulant is fortified with Green tea, Apple Cider Vinegar, L-Arginine, Lemon Peel, essential oils, and Lavender amongst other natural plant extracts.
 Green tea along with Apple Cider Vinegar are useful for helping to stimulate regrowth of healthy hair strands.
 Aloe Vera contained in the formula is soothing to the scalp and beneficial to the repair of damaged cells.
 The essential oils are employed to introduce healthy oils into the scalp to create luster and shine while stimulating circulation to the follicle.

 No matter what factors are attributing to your hair loss, we InVite you to try our internal and external products to put an end to your 'bad hair day.'
 It all begins with a well balanced diet, but including high quality supplements and a hair care regimen will only enhance your efforts and results.